Alert Ready

 eCNS complements the Region’s existing notification system, the Community Emergency Notification Service (CENS).
 In the event of an emergency, CENS will phone affected households throughout Halton.
 CENS is one of many ways the Region notifies the public about an emergency situation.

-Further details about eCNS and CENS can be found on the Region of Halton’s website:
+Further details about eCNS and CENS can be found on the Region of Halton’s website.

 Contact Information